cjschu17/Thesis2016-2017/ThesisWriting/InitialDifferences.md

 | Interior Scholia | 819 | 7 | 7.66 | 5.74 |
 | Interlinear Scholia | 2067 | 2 | 2.31 | 1.88 |
 | Exterior Scholia | 233 | 1 | 4.19 | 28.56 |

+The above chart describes the length of scholia, grouped by scholia zone.
+Length here is defined by the number of words in the scholia.
+In all these calculations, only the actual comment of the scholia was considered, so the words of the lemma were not included in the various calculations.
+As discussed above, the main scholia are unsurprisingly the longest scholia, with the average scholion consisting of 33.78 words, and the interlinear scholia are unsurprisingly the shortest scholia, with the average scholion consisting of 2.31 words.
+The main and interlinear scholia also sit at the two extremes for the values of standard deviation.
+The large variance for the main scholia is expected as some main scholia are as short as a few words, while others easily go on for at least one hundred words.
+Again, this fits the accepted view of the main scholia's function in providing space for expanded discussions of grammar, mythology, etc. as well as more clipped notes.
+On the other hand, the low standard deviation for the interlinear scholia (1.88), combined with its low mean number of words (2.31) confirms the mathces the expectation that the interlinear scholia are mostly used to provide short glosses on words and phrases in the *Iliad* text.

+As